RobinSchmidt/RS-MET/Documentation/Tutorials/FractalPatternSynthesis.md

 Fractal Pattern Synthesis
 =========================

+In this tutorial, I describe the application of a paradigm, which is widely known in the world of computer graphics and theoretical biology, to the synthesis of audio signals.

 Turtle Graphics
 ---------------

-Turtle Graphics is a term for a conceptual plotting system where we imagine a virtual pen that responds to commands, thereby drawing a picture.
+Turtle Graphics is a term for a conceptual line drawing system where we imagine a virtual pen that responds to commands, thereby drawing a picture.
 For some less than obvious reason, this pen is envisioned as a turtle.
 The commands that this turtle can respond to involve at least a command for moving one unit forward while drawing a line, one for turning left and one for turning right.
 Many implementations also offer a command to move a step forward without drawing a line.
-These commands are normally single characters, typically `F`to move forward while drawing, `f` to move forward without drawing and `+` and `-` to turn one angular unit left or right respectively.
+These commands are normally single characters, typically `F` to move forward while drawing, `f` to move forward without drawing and `+`, `-` to turn one angular unit left or right respectively.

 The step size for forward steps and the turning angle are parameters that are typically set up once and for all in advance.
 At any moment, the turtle has a state consisting of its current position and the direction it is heading towards.
 Initially, this position is typically the origin `(x,y) = (0,0)` and the direction is given by the x-axis `(dx,dy) = (1,0)`.
 Starting from this initial state and assuming the angle increment to be set to 90°, the turtle can now interpret a string of commands.
 For example, `FF+F-FF` would mean to  draw two units to the right, turn to the left (heading upwards now), draw one line segment upward, turn to the right and draw another two line segments rightward.